awslabs/aws-amplify-unicorntrivia-workshop/README.md

 Once you successfully download a copy and unzip its contents, open up a terminal in that folder to follow along with the instructions below.

-If you do not already have Node and NPM installed, you can install Node by visiting the official Node.js download page [here](https://nodejs.org/en/download) and selecting the installer for your operating system.

 # React Web Walkthrough

 ## Step 1: Preparing the project